medpy.metric.binary.obj_tpr#

 - medpy.metric.binary.obj_tpr(result, reference, connectivity=1)[source]#

-The true positive rates gives a percentage measure of how many distinct binary objects in the first array also exists in the second array.
-A partial overlap (of minimum one voxel) is here considered sufficient.
+- The true positive rate of distinct binary object detection. - The true positive rates gives a percentage measure of how many distinct binary objects in the first array also exists in the second array.
+A partial overlap (of minimum one voxel) is here considered sufficient. - In cases where two distinct binary object in the first array overlaps with a single distinct object in the second array, only one is considered to have been detected successfully. - Parameters:

 - resultarray_like